Game-DevOps/readme/README.md

 Slack channels are free, go ahead and make new ones as needed.

 Professional recruiting is allowed in #job-board-recruiters ONLY.
 Recruiting posts by regular members are allowed in #job-board ONLY.

+Please no advertising.
+It is okay to mention products you work on or recommend, but please no blatant marketing in channels or DMs.